 This makes your retirement home a retirement benefit.

 The rental income accrues in your account because, I repeat, your IRA owns the property.
-You can lease the property.
-That’s how investments work.
+You can lease the property, of course—that’s how investments work.
 They make income.
 You will have to lease it to someone outside the family until it’s been distributed, but after that, your dream home is all yours.

-When you take control of your retirement home, it is an “in kind” distribution and it means, TAXES ARE DUE for traditional IRA’s.
+When you take control of your retirement home, it is an “in kind” distribution and it means taxes are due for traditional IRA’s.
 If your future retirement home was appraised at $250,000, you will receive a 1099-R for $250,000 from your custodian upon distribution.

 Distribution taxes can be high.
-You might prefer too take partial distributions over time, to spread out the pain, but it’s going to sting no matter what you do and this can be a trap.
+You might prefer to take partial distributions over time, to spread out the pain, but it’s going to sting no matter what you do and this can be a trap.
 You need appraisals every year for fair market valuation.
 These valuations cost money.
 Whatever you decide, you and your family cannot use the property until it has been 100% distributed.